telerik/kendo-ui-core/docs/api/javascript/timezone.md

 ## Methods

 ### offset

-Return the timezone difference between UTC and the passed timezone.
+Returns the timezone difference between UTC and the passed timezone.

 #### Parameters

 ##### utcTime `Date|Number`

 The utcTime, represented as a date object or milliseconds.

 ##### timezone `String`

 The timezone.

 #### Returns

-`Number` A Number, representing the time difference between UTC and the passed timezone, in minutes.
+`Number` A number, representing the time difference between UTC and the passed timezone, in minutes.

 #### Example

     <script>
         var targetDate = new Date(2016,10,5,15,25,11);
         var timeZoneOffset = kendo.timezone.offset(targetDate,"Europe/Sofia");
         console.log(timeZoneOffset); //-120
     </script>

 ### convert

 Adds the time difference between two timezones to a new date object.

 #### Parameters

 ##### targetDate `Date`

 The date that will be converted with the time difference between two timezones.

 ##### fromOffset `Number|String`

-The 'from' offset represented as minutes (i.e., `Number` type) or timezone (i.e., `String`).
+The `'from'` offset represented as minutes (that is, the `Number` type) or timezone (that is, `String`).

 ##### toOffset `Number|String`

-The 'to' offset represented as minutes (i.e., `Number` type) or timezone (i.e., `String`).
+The `'to'` offset represented as minutes (that is, the `Number` type) or timezone (that is, `String`).

 #### Returns

 `Date` A new date object that includes the time difference between two timezones.

 #### Example

     <script>
         var targetDate = new Date(2016,10,5,15,25,11);
         var convertedDate1 = kendo.timezone.convert(targetDate, "Etc/GMT+2", "Etc/GMT-6");